 The Read Security Registers command is similar to Fast Read command.
-The command is followed by a 3-Byte address (A23-A0) and a dummy Byte, and each bit is latched-in on the rising edge of SCLK.
+The command is followed by a 3-Byte or 4-Byte address (A23-A0 or A31-A0) and a dummy Byte, and each bit is latched-in on the rising edge of SCLK.
 Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency fC, on the falling edge of SCLK.
 The first Byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each Byte of data is shifted out.
 Once the A11-A0 address reaches the last Byte of the register (Byte FFFH), it will reset to 000H, the command is completed by driving CS# high.